jacg/petalo/README.md

 # Testing

-Running `just` should compile and test all components, including Rust, Python and Julia.
+Running `just` should compile and test all components, including Rust, Python and Rust/Python bindings..

-TODO: Python and Julia not yet enabled in the flake

 # Available tools